* Tunisia under pressure for reform from international lenders

 * Demonstrations smaller than previous similar protests

-* Nine govts in seven years, but economic woes still deepening (Adds new clashes, labour union)
+* Nine govts in seven years, but economic woes still deepening (Adds more protests, jailing of financial official)

-TUNIS, Jan 9 (Reuters) - Tunisia's main opposition party on Tuesday called for protests to continue until the government scraps its "unjust" 2018 budget including price and tax hikes, as new demonstrations erupted a day after one demonstrator was killed in clashes.
+TUNIS, Jan 9 (Reuters) - Tunisia's main opposition party on Tuesday called for protests to continue until the government scraps its "unjust" 2018 budget including price and tax hikes, a day after one demonstrator was killed in clashes.

 While Tunisia is widely seen as the only democratic success story among the "Arab Spring" nations where revolts took place in 2011, it has had nine governments since then and none of them have been able to tackle the growing economic problems.